The 20 Best Chronic T-Cell Leukemia (CTCL) Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 John Lech, DO, is a hematologist/medical oncologist at UPMC Hillman Cancer Center.
 He specializes in the treatment of gastrointestinal malignancies and peritoneal carcinomas.
 Dr. Lech is rated as an Experienced provider by MediFind in the treatment of Chronic T-Cell Leukemia (CTCL).
-His top areas of expertise are Inflammatory Breast Cancer, Paget Disease of the Breast, Angiosarcoma, and Pleuropulmonary Blastoma.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Inflammatory Breast Cancer, Paget Disease of the Breast, Angiosarcoma, and Pleuropulmonary Blastoma.
+Dr. Lech is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.
+Dr. Lech is currently accepting new patients.

 Experienced in Chronic T-Cell Leukemia (CTCL)